Vitalii-code/Wallpaper/README.md

 - Cross-platform

 # Download and usage
-Just run the "run.bat" for Windows or "run.sh" for Linux.
+Just run the "wallpaper.bat" for Windows or "wallpaper.sh" for Linux.

 # Supported os
 - Windows(10, 11)